Phimosis and Paraphimosis

 Phimosis

-Phimosis is the condition where the foreskin will not retract during erection.
+Phimosis is the condition where the foreskin cannot be retracted, or can only be retracted with difficulty.
 After infancy the foreskin of an uncircumcised male should be loose enough to be drawn back so as to completely expose not only the whole glans but also the groove of the sulcus behind it.
 It should also be possible to pull the foreskin forward again without pain or difficulty.
 In a mature youth this action should be possible with the penis erect.
 If the foreskin cannot be retracted, adequate washing is not possible and smegma accumulates.

 phimot4.jpg (120863 bytes)